-Kreb's cycle reactions normally catalyzed by fumarase and malate dehydrogenase, although perhaps at very low rate.
-It is known that malate can be oxidized to OAA by FRD or SOR(40.41), and there is evidence that OAA is bound as the enol tautomer(42), with the double bond between C2 and C3, rather than the keto form which is more stable in aqueous solution.
-The geometry about C2 (the oxygenbearing central carbon) is nearly planar rather tetrahedral. which suggests than sp^2 hybridization.
-This would be consistent with either tautomer of OAA, but would imply the C1 carboxylate, which is about 60° out of plane of the C2 center, is in a strained conformation: resonance stabilization would favor an in-plane conformation.
-The unsaturated "malate-like intermediate" proposed for the ligand in 1QJD (Figure 3b of 38) would allow the out-of-plane C1 carboxylate, as the double bond between C3 and C4 is not conjugated with the carbonyl of C1.
-This would however result in sp^3 hybridization for C2.
-C2 in the ligand of 1QJD in fact has (R) chirality as reported(38), however the improper angle is only 11°, which is more nearly planar than tetrahedral.
+fumarase and malate dehydrogenase, although perhaps at very low rate.
+It is known that malate can be oxidized to OAA by FRD or SQR (40, 41), and there is evidence that OAA is bound as the enol tautomer (42), with the double bond between C-2 and C-3, rather than the keto form, which is more stable in aqueous solution.
+The geometry about C-2 (the oxygen-bearing central carbon) is nearly planar rather than tetrahedral, which suggests $sp^2$ hybridization.
+This would be consistent with either tautomer of OAA but would imply that the C-1 carboxylate, which is about 60° out of plane of the C-2 center, is in a strained conformation; resonance stabilization would favor an in-plane conformation.
+The unsaturated "malate-like intermediate" proposed for the ligand in 1QJD (Fig. 3b of Ref.
+38) would allow the out-of-plane C-1 carboxylate, because the double bond between C-3 and C-4 is not conjugated with the carbonyl of C-1.
+This would however result in $sp^3$ hybridization for